Aubrey Bryan Huruata Kenny

 Serving on board HMS Stronghold, Aubrey was among those escorting the ship Zaandam, which was loaded with women, children, the sick, the wounded and survivors of diverse units from around Tjilajap - an American base at the time.

 Naval reports say that, on 2 March 1942, a Japanese task group consisting of the heavy cruiser Maya and the destroyers Arashi and Nowaki belonging to a Japanese carrier force operating south of Java, discovered and sank HMS Stronghold, fleeing from Tjilatjap to Australia.
-Stronghold sank at 1858 hours at postition 12º20'S, 112º00E.
+Stronghold sank at 1858 hours at position 12º20'S, 112º00E.
 About fifty survivors were picked up by the small Dutch merchant ship Bintoehan, which later transferred them to the Maya.

 Aubrey was picked up after treading water for approximately 23 hours.
 His years as a Japanese Prisoner of War began initially at the Macassar Camp.

-The Japanese had not recognized the third Geneva Convention, of 1931.
+The Japanese had not recognised the third Geneva Convention, of 1931.
 This extended the existing humanitarian treaties for times of war, which established the Red Cross service at the end of the 19th Century, to the protection of those held as Prisoners of War.
 Red Cross parcels never made it to Japanese camps; medicine was denied and torture was a daily part of the lives of those held in camps by the Japanese.
 The men and women of these camps were starved to such an extent that many were half their body weight when finally released.
 Aubrey himself, a tall man, weighed five stone four ounces on release and was 1.5 inches shorter.

 Aubrey said, ‘Jokes were important for survival.
 Jokes and discussions, arguments, even.
 My buddy was a Catholic, I never believed in God, I believed in myself and we used to argue all the time, have these discussions.
 We made a pact that we would never stop finding the humour in what was happening to us.
 It helped us survive.'